This set of Genetic Engineering Quiz focuses on “Bacteriophage Lambda – 2”.

 d) copying only one strand

 Explanation: The first phase includes circularization of the molecule by annealing of the cos sites and they replicate in a bidirectional theta mode.
-This leads to generation of an additional circular DNA molecule.
+This leads to the generation of an additional circular DNA molecule.

 8. Choose the incorrect statement with respect to rolling circle replication.